 The resilient enamel that surrounds and protects your teeth is meant to withstand a great deal of pressure.
 Made mostly of calcium and phosphate minerals crystals, tooth enamel relies on a steady supply of minerals from your teeth to remain strong.
-The protective layer is your teeth’s first line of defense against infectious bacteria, and helps them absorb the pressures of biting and chewing your food.
-When teeth grind together, the friction can scrape away the enamel, and eventually the dentin underneath that makes up the tooth’s main structure.
+The protective layer is your teeth’s first line of defense against infectious bacteria and helps teeth absorb the pressures of biting and chewing food.
+When teeth grind together, the friction can scrape away the enamel, and eventually, the dentin underneath that makes up the tooth’s main structure.
 Excessively worn teeth can further throw your bite off balance, and continued grinding can lead to cracked, fractured, broken, loose, or lost teeth.

 An Increased Risk of Tooth Infection

 Usually, tooth decay and cavity development begin with acid produced by oral bacteria that wears down your teeth’s enamel (acid erosion).
-The process may take time, and is only successful if poor hygiene habits allow bacteria the time to infect your teeth.
+The process may take time, and it will only occur if poor hygiene habits allow bacteria the time to infect your teeth.
 If enamel is worn down due to bruxism, then tooth decay can develop much quicker as bacteria swarm the exposed tooth structure.

 TMJ Disorder and Bruxism